 Ars Lyrica’s primary educational goal is to make early music engaging and accessible for young people who would otherwise seldom encounter live classical music.

 To help children experience the world of early music, Ars Lyrica has developed several educational outreach programs for schools.
-“Harp History” traces the development of the harp from the Middle Ages to modern times and is specifically designed for K-5 students to address and enhance the requirements of TEKS (Texas Essential Knowledge and Skill) standards.
+“Harp History” traces the development of the harp from the Middle Ages to modern times and is specifically designed for K-5 students to address and enhance the requirements of STAAR (State of Texas Assessment of Academic Resources) standards.
 “Renaissance Rock” introduces K-12 students to period dances plus an array of period instruments including recorders, shawms, crumhorns, and bagpipes.
 Both are interactive in nature and designed to connect children intellectually and physically with an earlier culture.
 The expansion of educational outreach is one of major goals for Ars Lyrica.
 The success of “Harp History” and “Renaissance Rock” has inspired Ars Lyrica staff to develop a bilingual program in 2016 titled "Songs from the Heart," which introduces K-12 students to early vocal literature and period instruments.